pyplugin/pyplugin/docs/user_guide.rst

 1. Find, resolve, and cross-correlate dependencies
 2. Load dependencies
 3. Resolve any load conflicts (e.g. unload this plugin first then continue on)
-4. Call the underlying callable
+4. Call the underlying callable and any callbacks in order
 5. Reload loaded dependents

 Find, Resolve, and Cross-Correlate Dependencies